How to Grip a Pistol and Master Recoil

 Grip the gun as hard as you can with your shooting hand.

 Why?
-One-handed, the gains in recoil control outweighs the loss of dexterity in your trigger finger.
+One-handed, the gains in recoil control outweigh any gains in trigger finger speed.

 As with the two-hand grip, turn your elbow out.